Eryx (Sicily): Legends

 Another legend, followed by Diodorus, ascribed the foundation both of the temple and city to an eponymous hero named Eryx, who was said to have received Hercules on his visit to this part of Sicily, and contended with that hero in a wrestling match, but was vanquished by him.
 This Eryx was a son of Aphrodite and Butes, a king of the country, and is hence repeatedly alluded to by Virgil as a brother of Aeneas, though that poet does not refer to him the foundation of the city.
 The legends which connected it with Aeneas and a Trojan chief named Elymus evidently pointed to what we learn from Thucydides as an historical fact, that Eryx as well as Segesta was a city of the Elymi, a Sicilian tribe, which is represented by almost all ancient writers as of Trojan descent.

 Yet another version was presented by Apollonius of Rhodes in his epic Argonautica.
 In this case, Butes was an Argonaut from Athens, who fell overboard in a rapture while listening to the Sirens.
 He was saved from drowning when Cypris (Aphrodite) took pity on him.
 She carried him to Eryx, where she ruled, and she settled him at Cape Lilybaeum.

 History

 Native settlement

+The origins of Erice are unclear, but it likely began between the 10th and 7th centuries BCE as both a religious site and a fortified settlement.
+Historical records place it at least as early as the 6th or 5th century BCE.
+Under the Elymians, Phoenicians, and Carthaginians, it grew into a sanctuary-fortress, protected by what are now called the Elymian-Punic Walls.

 It does not appear to have ever received a Greek colony but became gradually Hellenized, like most other cities of Sicily, to a great extent though Thucydides (460–395) still speaks of the Elymi, including the people of Eryx and Segesta, as barbarians.
 Nothing is known of its history previous to that period, but it seems probable that it followed for the most part the lead of the more powerful city of Segesta and, after the failure of the Athenian expedition, became a dependent ally of the Carthaginians.

-Cyclopean masonry or Phoenician walls, and the parts later modified or built by the Elymians, once hugged the border of Erice.